DanSyor/NUS3BANK-Editor/README.md

 Last release was [2.13b](http://gbatemp.net/threads/easy-nus3bank-editor-with-gui.426370/page-8#post-6415721) with [util hotfix](http://gbatemp.net/threads/easy-nus3bank-editor-with-gui.426370/page-9#post-6416683).

-You may want to check the latest pages in case any specific hotfix was posted.

 If you encounter any error, please provide (on the above thread or PM BlueDan on Discord) a clear and detailed explanation of what you're attempting to achive and how you do so.
 A screenshot of the error is highly appreciated.

 You may want to use NUS3BANK_Editor_troubleshooting.bat to have a better chance to screenshot any error.